 Some zones contain well-preserved plant fauna and others not so well-preserved fossils.
 Throughout the sequence, the bands cycle through plant leaves followed by roots and then plant leaves.
 The grey and brown bands are the best beds.
 Across the railway track, exposures can be found on the foreshore.
 On the surface, only roots can be seen as the plant material has been washed away, but, if you split the shale, you will find it is full of plant material with some excellent specimens.
 The beds dip as you walk north to south offering different zones.

-Be careful when crossing the railway track.
-In addition, the cliffs are tall and constantly crumble.
+The cliffs are tall and constantly crumble.
 Therefore, take extreme care when collecting here.
-Access to the foreshore is through a tunnel nearby, which provides a safe way of getting to the fossil beds.
+Access to the foreshore is through a tunnel nearby, which provides a safe way of getting to the fossil beds without crossing the railway track.

 You will need some form of splitting tool.
 Chisel picks are best to split layers in the shale.
 Be sure you bring eye protection and some paper or newspaper to wrap up your finds carefully.
 Preserving liquid on site is useful to treat fragile fossils.
 When home, treat them as soon as possible to avoid fading or pealing.